 Renato Alesiani, President and COO, WaveCrest Hotels & Resorts

 “As a long time fan, I always look forward to Larry Mogelonsky’s business savvy articles and insights on hospitality marketing, which I excitedly share with the managers of the Library Hotel Collection.
 Larry’s thought process is so logical and perceptive, readers will find themselves saying.
 “Yes!
 How true!” but more importantly, “I am going to do that, too!” because it is thick with practical ideas on how to make your business prosper.
 I highly recommend this book to anyone who wants to elevate the business acumen of their company and find a wealth of opportunities to please customers and maximize profitability.”

 Adele Gutman, Vice President of Marketing, Library Collection Hotels

 “A wonderful read.
-Insightful, intelligent and fun to read and identify with.”
+Insightful, intelligent and fun to read and identify with.
+A must buy!”

-Janis Clapoff, Managing Director (former), Ojai Valley Inn & Spa
+Janis Clapoff, Managing Director, Ojai Valley Inn & Spa

 “Larry is one of those rare individuals that will provide you with an outsider’s perspective from an insider’s point of view.
 You may not agree with everything Larry has to say, but I’m willing to bet that most of it will ring true when you take the time to think about it.”